ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 | Run ``seal sign`` with this json file.

-| Then you can get a seal with new seal signature such like,
+| Then, you can get a seal with a new seal signature, as shown in the following.

 .. code-block:: shell